twosigma/git-meta/doc/architecture.md

 synthetic-meta-refs and discuss how they fit into git-meta workflows.
-Finally, we present two variations on synthetic-meta-refs to help illustrate how the concept evolved; one of these variations, *mega-refs*, may prove necessary for old version of Git.
+Finally, we present two variations on synthetic-meta-refs to help illustrate how the concept evolved; one of these variations, *mega-refs*, may prove necessary for old versions of Git.

 ## Branches and Tags

 In git-meta, branches and tags are applied only to meta-repos.
-Because each commit in a meta-repo unambiguously describes the state of all sub-repos, it is unnecessary to apply branches and tags to sup-repos.
+Because each commit in a meta-repo unambiguously describes the state of all sub-repos, it is unnecessary to apply branches and tags to sub-repos.
 Furthermore, as described in the "Design and Evolution" section below, schemes relying on sub-repo branches proved to be impractical.